-The following table gives information as of December 31, 2018, the end of the most recently completed fiscal year, about shares of common stock that may be issued under our Jones Soda Co.
-2011 Incentive Plan, our 2002 Equity Plan (which was terminated but has awards which remain outstanding in accordance with their existing terms), and 2007 Employee Stock Purchase Plan, all of which have been approved by shareholders.
-To date, no amounts have been issued under the 2007 Employee Stock Purchase Plan.
+The following table gives information as of December 31, 2019, the end of the most recently completed fiscal year, about shares of common stock that may be issued under our Jones Soda Co.
+2011 Incentive Plan, our 2002 Equity Plan (which was terminated but has awards which remain outstanding in accordance with their existing terms).

-(a) No. of Shares to be Issued Upon Exercise or Vesting of Outstanding Stock Options, RSUs (b) Weighted Average Exercise Price of Outstanding Stock Options, Warrants and Rights Available for Future Issuance Under Fauity Compensation Plans (Evaluding Plan Category Equity Compensation Plans Approved by Shareholders 4,078,446 \$ 0.
-4,800,562 (1) Equity Compensation Plans Not Approved by Shareholders N/A N /A N/A TOTAL 4,078.446 \$ 0.
-4,800,562 (1)
+(a) No. of Shares to be Issued Upon Exercise or Vesting of Outstanding Stock Options, RSUs (b) Weighted Average Exercise Price of Outstanding Stock Options, Warrants and Rights (c) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities (a)) Equity Compensation Plans Approved by Shareholders 3,495,601 \$ 0.46 6,289,824 (1) Equity Compensation Plans Not Approved by Shareholders N/A N/A N/A TOTAL 3,495,601 \$ 0.46 6,289,824 (1)